 There is, however, much truth in this particular verse, and Eliphaz is reminding Job, and us, not to despise the chastening hand of the LORD which comes from the loving heart of our Heavenly Father: "For He crushes but also binds up.
 He strikes, but His hands also heal."

 We are reminded by the Lord Jesus that in this world we will suffer trials and pain, but we also know that those who fellowship in His suffering will receive a wonderful, heavenly reward.

 Paul encourages us to be patient in affliction and to share in suffering as a good soldier of Christ Jesus, while James instructs us to consider the trials and suffering we go through as a great joy, knowing the testing of our faith produces endurance, which in turn brings our hope and trust in the Lord to its completion.

 Every evil in this world is a result of sin, and although suffering may result from our own sinfulness, we can also be afflicted through the sins of others or by an assault from the enemy of our soul.
-God in His grace, however, uses all things together for the good of those that love Him and are fitting into His plan.
+However, God in His grace uses all things together for the good of those that love Him and are fitting into His plan.

-God’s chastening hand may be both corrective, when we are at fault, but it can also be a refining fire which strengthens our faith in the Lord and establishes our hope in Him.
+God's chastening hand may be corrective when we are at fault, but it can also be a refining fire which strengthens our faith in the Lord and establishes our hope in Him.

 Although his entire argument contains many flaws and identifies Eliphaz as a carnal believer with certain legalistic leanings and a flawed doctrinal statement, his directive to submit willingly to the chastening hand of the LORD in the mists of trials and tribulation, is something we should all take to heart.